wejdansaleh/Capstone-Project/README.md

 # Capstone-Project
 Analysis for Ransomware Detection on the Bitcoin Blockchain.

-# Bitcoin:
+# Introduction about Bitcoin:
 Bitcoin transactions can be created anonymously, and participation in the network does not require identity verification.
 A payment can be requested by delivering a public Bitcoin address to a sender by using anonymity networks.
+This ease of usage and worldwide transaction availability of Bitcoin have been noticed by malicious actors.

-# The idea of this project:
+# Purpose of the project:
+Detection and classification.
+Detection a new family of ransomware.

-Ransomware Detection and Prediction a new kind.
+# Steps that will be follow for Detection and Prediction Ransomware.
-- Which features can we extract from the Bitcoin network to detect ransomware payments.
+1. Which features can we extract from the Bitcoin network to detect ransomware payments.
-- Does a ransomware family.
+2. Does a ransomware family.
-- Can we detect Bitcoin ransom payments.
+3. Can we detect Bitcoin ransom payments that are not reported to law agencies or Blockchain Data Analytics companies?

+# Feature Extraction:
+- Address: Ch, stores the bitcoin address.
+- Year: Int, stores the day of the year of the transaction.
+- Day: Int, stores the day of the year of the transaction, ex.
+1 is the first day, 365 the last day.
+- Length: Int, storing the number of maxing rounds on Bitcoin.
+- Weight: Int, storing the merge behavior.
+- Count: Int, quantifying the merging pattern.
+- Neighbors: Int, storing number of transactions, that have address as one of its output addresses.
+- Looped: Int, storing the number of starter transaction that connected with more than directed path.
+- Income: Int, storing the amount of Bitcoin.

+ Dependent/ Response Variable:
+- Label: Ch, stores the name of ransomware family.

-# Features extraction:
+# Data Preprocess:

-There are six features for an address: income, neighbors, weight, length, count, loop.
-- Income
-- Neighbors
-- Weight
-- Length
-- Count
-- Loop.
+1. Check the number of columns and rows, in order to understand the size of data.
+2. Check if there is missing values, in order to decided how to handle missing values when it apply machine learning.

-# Methodology:
+# Machine learning model:
-This project , it’s based on classification algorithm.
+- DBScan Clustering:
+Density-Based Clustering is an Unsupervised learning Non-linear algorithm.
+The data is partitioned into groups with similar characteristics or clusters.

-- Support Vector Machine (SVM)
+- Support Vector Machines (SVMs):
-    Is supervised learning algorithms that analyze data used for classification and regression analysis.
-In this project, it has develop by used classification problems.
+Is supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
+This means that SVM trains on a set of labeled data.
+SVM studies the labeled training data and then classifies any new input data depending on what it learned in the training phase.

 - Naive Bayes
-It is a classification technique based on Bayes” Theorem with an assumption of independence among predictors.

-- Random forest algorithm.
+Naive Bayes is a Supervised Machine Learning algorithm based on the Bayes Theorem that is used to solve classification problems  by following a probabilistic approach. idea that the predictor variables in a machine learning model are independent of each other.
+Meaning that the outcome of a model depends on a set of independent variables that have nothing to do with each other.

+# Conclusion:
+The SVM and Naive Bayes, seems to work well to classify and recognize the ransomware family.
+Therefore, we can detect a new ransomware family.

-# Problem:
+# Challenge:
  Error: vector memory exhausted (limit reached)!!
  For that, all the algorithims was apply on select "10000" random sample.

-# Feature develop:
+# Future work:
-- Based on the information about existing ransomware families at a time, can we detect the emergence of a new ransomware on the Bitcoin blockchain.
+- Based on the information about existing ransomware families at a time, we can detect the emergence of a new ransomware on the Bitcoin blockchain.
 - Make my analysis as production.